Relationships and Post-Motorcycle Accident Brain Injuries

 Eric and Heather also learned to avoid the destructive pattern of judging or blaming one another because they both began to understand the deep roots some of the responses had and how difficult it could be to identify and change the answers.
 The couple recognized that criticizing or blaming each other for something from their childhood did nothing to help their relationship grow or expand the love they felt for one another.

 As a couple, they learned the importance of maintaining their separateness instead of seeing it as a loss of personal boundaries.
-In celebrating his and her uniqueness and distinctive personalities with specified boundaries, Eric and Heather could develop a more objective point of view of the other during moments in the relationship that could be considered acting in destructive ways.
+In celebrating his and her uniqueness and distinctive personalities with specified limitations, Eric and Heather could develop a more objective perspective of each other during destructive arguments.

-By helping one another without criticism, judgment, or self-interest, they found they were becoming true friends.
+They found they were becoming real friends by helping one another without criticism, judgment, or self-interest.
 Heather reported in one therapy session that she was becoming adept at identifying the early signs that Eric was near a withdrawal point.
 Armed with this information, and because of their faithful friendship, she was able to help Eric identify his maladaptive patterns of response when they emerged.

 Heather was also able to help him before he reverted to old ways of thinking and began sinking into the abandonment issues he faced as a child and the resulting sadness.
-As they worked together, Eric came to see the distinction between his emotional ‘now’ as an adult and the sad and poignant ‘then’ he experienced as a child that erupted occasionally.
+As they worked together, Eric saw the distinction between his emotional ‘now’ as an adult and the sad and poignant ‘then’ he experienced as a child that erupted occasionally.

 How Can I Say Otherwise “Negative” Things To People In Constructive Ways?